-Injuries may be divided into three broad groups – preventable (accidental), intentional and undetermined intent.
-Most of Injury Facts presents data on preventable injuries, which account for 69% of all injury deaths in the United States.
+Injuries may be divided into three broad groups – preventable (accidental), intentional, and undetermined intent.
+Most of Injury Facts presents data on preventable injuries, which account for about 72% of all injury deaths in the United States.
 This section investigates intentional injury trends and how they compare to preventable injuries.

-Legal intervention includes legal execution, as well as legal interventions involving firearms, blunt objects, sharp objects and manhandling.
-Operations of war include injuries to military personnel and civilians caused by war and civil insurrection.
+Legal intervention includes legal execution, as well as legal interventions involving firearms, blunt objects, sharp objects, and manhandling.
+Operations of war includes injuries to military personnel and civilians caused by war and civil insurrection.

-Operation of war deaths occurring oversees are not included in the data.
-In the vital statistics system, war deaths (and other deaths) occurring outside the U.S. are counted by the country in which they occurred.
+Operation of war deaths occurring overseas are not included in the data.
+In the vital statistics system, war deaths (and other deaths) occurring outside the United States are counted by the country in which they occurred.